Phone: 817-697-4038 Fax: 877-409-3962

 Diagnosis

-Physicians will diagnose finger dislocation by clinical examination and X-ray imaging to identify any fractures that may accompany the dislocation.
-At times, a CT scan may be needed as well.
+Physicians diagnose finger dislocation through clinical examination and X-ray imaging, which helps identify any fractures that may accompany the dislocation.
+Sometimes, a CT scan is also necessary.

 Treatment